 When you transport electricity across a network of poles and wires, some of it is lost as heat.
-Transmission loss factors are calculated so customers don’t pay for power they don’t get.
+Transmission loss factors are calculated by the Australian Energy Market Operator (AEMO), to reflect this loss of electricity.

 The amount of power lost depends on:

-- the distance of the generator from customers - more power is lost the further it has to travel
+- the distance of the generator from customers - more power is lost the further it travels

 - the voltage and resistance of the transmission lines - the “quality” of the line

 - how much power is flowing through the line - a more heavily loaded line means more heat and more losses.

 Transmission loss factors are calculated each year by AEMO.
 The models and methodology for these calculations are carried out by AEMO in line with the National Electricity Rules and in consultation with stakeholders.

 Physical losses are an unavoidable consequence of transporting electricity.
 Transmission loss factors reflect these physical losses so the true cost of transporting power is clear to investors in new generators.
 For example, they enable a generator to factor in the cost of physical losses when considering whether to connect at the end of a long, weak line far away from consumers.